ewibowo/aci-troubleshooting-lab/source/index.rst

 Attachments
 ===========

-Here is a link to a lab excerside attachment__.
+Here is a link to a lab excerside :download:`aci-tshoot-lab.docx <aci-tshoot-lab.docx>`

-__ attachment:aci-tshoot-lab.docx